Kitware/CMake/Help/manual/cmake-compile-features.7.rst

 =========================

 Compile features may be preferred if available, without creating a hard requirement.
-For example, a library may provides alternative implementations depending on whether the ``cxx_variadic_templates`` feature is available:
+For example, a library may provide alternative implementations depending on whether the ``cxx_variadic_templates`` feature is available: